terraform-viettelidc/terraform-provider-vcloud/website/docs/r/catalog.html.markdown

 ---
-layout: "vcd"
+layout: "vcloud"
 page_title: "Viettel IDC Cloud: vcloud_catalog"
-sidebar_current: "docs-vcd-resource-catalog"
+sidebar_current: "docs-vcloud-resource-catalog"
 description: |-
   Provides a Viettel IDC Cloud catalog resource.
 This can be used to create and delete a catalog.
 ---

-# vcd\_catalog
+# vcloud\_catalog

 Provides a Viettel IDC Cloud catalog resource.
 This can be used to create and delete a catalog.